 The Geography and Environment pathway fosters high-level research across the breadth of contemporary human geography.
 Applications are welcomed that engage with many aspects of environmental, cultural, development and political geographies and/or their interconnections.

 This pathway supports innovative inter-disciplinary research on a range of global issues.
 We welcome applications on a wide variety of topics related to sustainability, political ecology, economic development, poverty, peace and conflict, humanitarianism, health and well-being.

-1+3 Scheme provides support for students to undertake a 1 year Master's programme, followed by a further 3 years of research at doctoral level.
-Suitable for applicants with a strong undergraduate degree.
+1+3 Scheme provides support for students to undertake a 1 year Masters programme, followed by 3 years of research at doctoral level.
+Suitable for applicants with an excellent undergraduate degree.

-+3 Scheme provides support for up to three years of full-time study, or five years of part-time study, on a PhD programme leading to the award of a doctoral degree.
-Suitable for applicants with an undergraduate and a Masters degree, the latter having a strong research training profile.
++3 Scheme provides support for up to three years of full-time study, or six years of part-time study, on a PhD programme leading to the award of a doctoral degree.
+Suitable for applicants with an excellent undergraduate and Masters degree, the latter having a strong research training profile.

 Full studentships are available to UK and EU candidates who have been ordinarily resident in the UK throughout the 3-year period immediately preceding the date of an award.
-EU candidates who have not been ordinarily resident in the UK for the last 3 years are eligible for "tuition fees-only" awards (no maintenance grant).
 Unfortunately studentships are not available to non-UK/EU applicants.

-Full details of the application process are available at the NWDTC website.
+Full details of the application process (including eligibility criteria and forms) are available at the NWSSDTP website.